itrnltw/Win10-ngrokrdp/README.md

 4, Go to Actions and click on "All workflows" and select "CI", click on "run workflow", refresh the page and click on build and wait for the "create tunnel" is loading. that means that the "create tunnel" is the timer.

-5, Go to "ngrok.com" and click on Cloud Edge and Endpoints and copy the
+5, Go to "ngrok.com" and click on Cloud Edge and Endpoints and copy the URL Text but not the "tcp://" (example: 0.tcp.ngrok.io:17241)

-6, Download "RD Client" on the play store and wait for the app to finish, once its done downloading, open the app, press on the "+" Button and press desktop, enter the PC name
+6, Download "RD Client" on the play store and wait for the app to finish, once its done downloading, open the app, press on the "+" Button and press desktop, enter the PC name that you copied in "ngrok.com" URL, and click the arrow looking down and select "Add user account"